July 30, 2025

 - NMLS #1743790 - reAlpha Mortgage, an Equal Housing Lender.

-- reAlpha is a homebuying platform that helps you earn up to 75% of your buyer agent's commission back. reAlpha Mortgage is a licensed mortgage lender and part of the reAlpha network.
+- reAlpha is a homebuying platform that allows buyers to receive a portion of their agent’s commission as a rebate. reAlpha Mortgage is a licensed mortgage lender and operates as part of the reAlpha network.

 - All loans are subject to underwriting approval.
 Terms and conditions apply.